Code-Institute-Submissions/CuteCakesByBronaghMS1/README.md

 a scrolling site on screens this size.
 I added the required column classes but the padding class I had applied previously meant the sections had a large gap between them, which I did not like.
 To remove this I applied the px-5 and py-2 classes but this cut the upper content off with the navbar.
 I decided to revert to the original padding, as it meant the content could be viewed in full on all screen sizes.
 I did not have enough time to fix this issue.
+Had I given myself enough time to carryout this project thoroughly I would have also liked to include more styling and a modal page to showcase seasonal offerings.

 ### Credits
 =============